Kiichi Miyazawa: Subsequent career

 Miyazawa later returned to frontbench politics when he was once again appointed finance minister from 1998 to 2001 in the governments of Keizō Obuchi and Yoshirō Mori.
 In 1998, Miyazawa replaced Hikaru Matsunaga as finance minister.

+Without having any governmental office (which is remarkable), he held the speech for his country at the UN General Assembly on 11 November 2001.

 He served a total of 14 terms in both upper and lower houses before retiring from politics in 2003.
 The reason for his retirement was that then prime minister Junichiro Koizumi set an age limit of 73 for LDP political candidates.